Credit: Andrew Sutrisno

-14 Brand-New Restaurants in Orange County (Spoiler: We’re Obsessed!)
+10 Brand-New Restaurants in Orange County (and We’re Obsessed!)

 The OC Dining Scene Keeps Getting Better and Better

-If there’s one article you’ll want to fully read, it’s this one.
-There’s sort of this not-to-subtle competition around town to try out the best new restaurants once they hit the scene.
+If there’s one article you’ll want to read thoroughly, it’s this one.
+There’s sort of this not-too-subtle competition around town to try out the best new restaurants once they hit the scene.
 Lucky for you, we’re here to dish!
 Orange County has become a culinary hub for adventurous chefs and rambunctious restaurateurs looking to brand their names onto our forever-hungry hearts.
-If you’re in need of an idea about where to take your next date or where to gather the gals, we’ve got you covered.
-Here are 14 new restaurants in Orange County that we’re totally obsessed with.
+If you’re in need of a date night spot or a place to gather with the gals, we’ve got you covered.
+Here are 10 new restaurants in Orange County that have us totally obsessed!

 Location: Newport Beach